Electric Cars: The Basics

 Sign up to the newsletter

-The Renault Captur PHEV Compact SUV
+The Renault Captur PHEV SUV

 Groupe Renault (Renault Group), is a leading player in the global automotive sector.
 Renault is now part of the global Renault-Nissan-Mitsubishi alliance.
 The partnership makes these companies the 3rd largest automotive group in the world after Volkswagen and Toyota.
 Renault is headquartered in France.